-Guns JP Has a New .875 Adjustable Gas Block Recoil Staff February 2, 2017 0 COMMENT JP Enterprises has sent word they've released a new entry in their adjustable gas block lineup.
+Guns JP Has a New .875 Adjustable Gas Block Recoil Staff February 2, 2017 Join the Conversation JP Enterprises has sent word they've released a new entry in their adjustable gas block lineup.
 Intended to expand options for what they describe as an “underserved market of barrels with .875 gas block journals”, their new AGB is a two-piece design intended for quick and easy installation on barrels with pinned and welded muzzles treatments.
 It also features a click-adjustable detent system, so you can more easily repeat set up and secure retention of the gas screw.
 JP has been doing adjustable gas systems for a long time, as you can read here.
 In fact, as JP Enterprises founder John Paul (get it?
 John Paul – JP?) tells it, “We were the first on the market with adjustable gas systems, the first of which we came out with circa 1993.
 We've always seen the tuning of the operating system as crucial to optimizing the function of the rifle overall and cutting down on recoil.
 These gas blocks elevate that to an entirely new level.”
 Here's how the whole rundown.
 Industry News: JP Enterprises New .875 Adjustable Gas Block Hugo, MN – Offering new options for the underserved market of barrels with .875 gas block journals, JP Enterprises debuts an all-new entry into their line of adjustable gas blocks.
 The two-piece design of the new JPGS-10D allows for easier installations on barrels with pinned and welded muzzle treatments.
 At the same time, the new click-adjustable detent system allows for a repeatable setup and secure retention of the gas screw.
 The new detent mechanism of the JPGS-10D eliminates the need to access the front of the block for adjustment, which can be an issue when running extended hand guards.
 Access for adjustment is easily done from the side of JP hand guards.
 Many other brands of hand guard are also compatible.
 In addition to allowing quick and repeatable adjustment increments, the ball detent is captured.
 Removal of the gas adjustment screw can be done without the worry of losing small parts.
 This stainless steel gas block comes on the heels of JP's existing .750 model (JPGS-9D) with a new .936 version coming out later in 2017.
 Industry News.
 What are you seeing here?
 Just as the tagline reads — industry news.
 This is a product (or service) announcement.
 It is not an endorsement.
 It is not a review.
 It is not an advertisement.
 Posts on RECOILweb.com labeled as Industry News are advisory notifications only.
 Information contained therein is likely provided by the individual manufacturer (or service provider), provided to RW and passed along to our readers as a notification only.
 Such articles do not represent our tacit approval, nor (unless labeled SPONSORED) were they paid for.
 RECOIL publishes not just for a fraction of the gun-owning community, but all of it.
 Individual editorial staff member opinions are not the sole arbiter of what news we present.
 What one person derides, another will extol.
 One of RECOIL's responsibilities is to inform readers of new products or services from manufacturers, training organizations, and the like.
 RECOIL readers have made it very clear this is something they want to see, and frequently.
 Some of those products will be chosen for further coverage or evaluation.
 Some will not.
 Some may have great promise or potential.
 Others will do nothing but prove the old adage, A fool and his money are soon parted.
 Readers should form their own conclusions, if appropriate.
 Rest assured if a member of the RECOIL staff is providing an opinion, you will know about it.
 If you are aware of a new technology, product, or service you think is worth us passing along, reach out to [email protected] with details.
 Explore RECOILweb:Bug-Out BroncoNikon P-223 4-12x40 ScopeApex Debuts Smith & Wesson M2.0 Flat-Faced Trigger KitCensorship and Antifragility: Aero Precision NEXT STEP: Download Your Free Target Pack from RECOILFor years, RECOIL magazine has treated its readers to a full-size (sometimes full color!) shooting target tucked into each big issue.
 Now we've compiled over 50 of our most popular targets into this one digital PDF download.
 From handgun drills to AR-15 practice, these 50+ targets have you covered.
 Print off as many as you like (ammo not included).
 Get your pack of 50 Print-at-Home targets when you subscribe to the RECOIL email newsletter.
 We'll send you weekly updates on guns, gear, industry news, and special offers from leading manufacturers - your guide to the firearms lifestyle.You want this.
 Trust Us.